data-edu/data-science-in-education/_book/08-wt-gradebook.md

 ## [1] 0.6632553
 ```

-### Build Linear Model
+### Building a Linear Model

 In the multi-level modeling walkthrough, we introduced the concept of linear models.
 Let's use that same technique here.
 Now that you've checked your assumptions and seen a linear relationship, we can build a linear model, that is, a mathematical formula that calculates your running average as a function of your formative assessment score.
-This is done using the lm() function, where the arguments are:
+This is done using the `lm()` function, where the arguments are:

 * Your predictor (formative_assessments)
 * Your response (running_average)